shadowbq/FreeIPA-Configuration/D2iQ-Konvoy-Troubleshooting.md

 (Need more RBAC information here)

-## Authenticated into OpsPortal
+## Authenticated into Kommander with Federation

-Fully authenticated and authorized using "admin" in "opsportal".
+(Fix this) Fully authenticated and authorized using "admin" in "opsportal".

 ![Wrong Password](media/PerfectOpsPortal-1.5.png)